watem-sedem/watem-sedem/docs/watem-sedem.rst

 C-factor
 ########

-The crop erosivity factor (C-factor) is based on the concept of deviation from a standard, in this case defined by a parcel under clean-tilled continuous-fallow conditions (Renard et al., 1997).
-It can be quantified as the ratio of the soil loss of a specific parcel with crop cover - cultivated under specific conditions - and soil loss that would occur on the same parcel without crop growth (with plowing perpendicular to the height lines) (Verbist et al., 2004).
+The crop management factor (C-factor) is based on the concept of deviation from a standard, in this case defined by a parcel under clean-tilled continuous-fallow conditions (Renard et al., 1997).
+It can be quantified as the ratio of the soil loss of a specific parcel with crop cover - cultivated under specific conditions - and soil loss that would occur on the same parcel without crop growth (with plowing perpendicular to the contour lines) (Verbist et al., 2004).
 For a run of the simplified version of CN-WS, the C-factor is defined in the context of one year.
 The use of the long-term version of the model will require the definition of the C-factor for every season.